Every person has the capacity to thrive.

 Working as a Madison psychotherapist can be a very lonely undertaking.
 No one is in the room with you, and suddenly all the study and practice may feel insufficient for the task at hand: sitting with another human, charged with understanding and helping that person.

 We offer Psychotherapy Supervision to individuals and groups, for both fully credentialed and practicing clinicians, as well as those still in training.
 Even when training is complete, the benefits of meeting regularly to discuss cases with an experienced clinician are manifold.

 Our Madison Therapists

 When you hire a therapist, you are selecting a guide to encourage and lead you through the labyrinthine complexity of being human and alive.
 Our skilled clinicians are familiar with the range of human emotions, patterns of thought and behavior, and ways your brain and emotions can mislead and confuse you.
-We are able to see things outside of your view, and can help you identify themes and connections to sharpen your understanding of where you are and how you can move to where you want to be.
+We are able to see things outside of your view, and can help you identify themes and make connections to sharpen your understanding of where you are and how you can move to where you want to be.

 The form below is the first step to find the right Madison psychotherapist for you.
-Please send me your information and I will get back to you within 24 hours.
+Please send me your information and we will get back to you within 24 hours.
 Rest assured your information will be kept strictly confidential.

 Physical & Mailing Address

 4513 Vernon Blvd., Suite 100

 Fax: (608) 236-4461